bbauska/trump-2025-lies/README.md

 – May 11, 2025 – ABC reported that President Trump planned to accept a $400 million luxury jet from the Qatari royal family to replace Air Force One and that he planned to continue using the jet after his presidency.
 Democrats quickly criticized Trump’s plan as a “grift” with Senate Minority Leader Chuck Schumer adding, “It’s not just bribery, it’s premium foreign influence with extra legroom.”
 Trump quickly responded on social media, “So the fact that the Defense Department is getting a GIFT, FREE OF CHARGE, of a 747 aircraft to replace the 40-year-old Air Force One, temporarily, in a very public and transparent transaction, so bothers the Crooked Democrats that they insist we pay, TOP DOLLAR, for the plane.
 Anybody can do that!
 The Dems are World Class Losers!!!
 MAGA.”
 He later added that only a “stupid” person would turn down such an offer.
 Security and defense officials noted that the plane would also pose significant security problems, and even right-wing media stars criticized the move.
 “President Trump promised to drain the swamp,” said conservative podcaster Ben Shapiro.
 “This is not, in fact, draining the swamp.”

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Trump says only a “stupid person” would refuse Qatar’s gift of a New Air Force One jet.
-(Global News)
+<h3>Trump says only a “stupid person” would refuse Qatar’s gift of a New Air Force One jet.
+(Global News)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

 – May 12, 2025 – The Trump administration announced a $1.4 million weapons sale to the United Arab Emirates, which included $1.3 billion for Chinook helicopters and $130 million for parts and support for F-16 fighter jets.
 Earlier in the year, Democratic Senator Chris Van Hollen and Representative Sara Jacobs criticized the UAE for providing weapons to the Rapid Support Forces, which the US has charged with genocide, war crimes, and ethnic cleansing in Sudan.
 “It is imperative that the United States not provide weapons to countries that are, in turn, providing military support to the RSF and complicit in its genocidal actions,” Van Hollen said.